Demographics of El Salvador: Italian immigrants occupations and age

 The Italians who arrived in the mid-nineteenth century were mostly middle class or poor, many were farmers and workers who came to the country to look for work, several merchants also arrived, according to some records, the Italians who arrived in the country between 1850 and 1870, were many families, who on average were between 22 and 26 years old, more 60% of immigrants who arrived in the country were men and 40% were women.

 From 1870 to 1879, 2,5000 Italians arrived in the country, 63.5% were men, the average age was around 20 to 30 years and the majority were merchants, workers and farmers, between 1880 and 1889, they emigrated to the country around 2,000 Italians, 64% men and 44% women, age ranged widely, from 2 years to 50 years old, most were merchants, laborers and farmers, with increasing arrivals of priests, nuns and preachers.
 Between 1890 and 1891, the second highest peak was recorded, when 6,500 Italians entered El Salvador, the average age was around 20 to 30 years, and the most numerous occupations were merchants, workers, farmers, priests, nuns, teachers. and architects.
 The highest peak of Italian immigration in the country occurred between 1900 and 1909, when 10,000 Italians emigrated to the country looking for a better future, 60% were men and 40% women, and the average age was around 20 years.
-30 years of age, the most numerous occupations were workers, merchants and some teachers, for 1910 to 1919, more than 6,000 Italians entered El Salvador, this year is distinguished by a growth of immigrants who are women with around 43% and 57% are men, the age varies between 3 years to 50 years, later, between 1920 to 1930, the majority who arrived in the country were engaged in commerce, agriculture and other businesses and activities.
+30 years of age, the most numerous occupations were workers, merchants and some teachers, for 1910 to 1919, more than 6,000 Italians entered El Salvador, this year is distinguished by a growth of immigrants who are women with around 43% and 57% are men, the age varies between 3 years and 50 years, later, between 1920 and 1930, the majority who arrived in the country were engaged in commerce, agriculture and other businesses and activities.

 Italian settlements in El Salvador

-The first Italians who entered the country settled in Santa Ana and San Miguel Department (El Salvador).
-Others settled mainly in the east of the country, in San Miguel Department (El Salvador), Usulután and La Unión Department.
-In the north of the country, in Chalatenango Department, several groups of Italians also settled.
+The first Italians who entered the country settled in Santa Ana and San Miguel.
+Others settled mainly in the east of the country, in San Miguel, Usulután and La Unión.
+In the north of the country, in Chalatenango, several groups of Italians also settled.

-The southern Italians settled mainly in San Miguel Department (El Salvador), Santa Ana, El Salvador, San Salvador and other departments of the country, where several cities stand out, Santa Tecla, El Salvador was the one that received the greatest demographic weight due to Italian immigration, since it became the capital, they arrived various Italian communities.
+The southern Italians settled mainly in San Miguel, Santa Ana, San Salvador and other departments of the country, where several cities stand out.
+Santa Tecla was the one that received the greatest demographic weight due to Italian immigration, since it became the capital, they arrived various Italian communities.